JC1738/deploy-docker-hello/README.md

 This is an example cookbook to show how to deploy a docker container from a private registry to a linux machine.

-It's using a private docker repository, but you can switch to use anyone, see docker cookbook for details.
+It's using a private docker repository, but you can switch to use any repo, see docker cookbook for details.

 This example is also showing how to specify a tag for which docker container